StylishThemes/GitHub-Dark/CONTRIBUTING.md

     ·property: value;
     ```

-* Try to wrap lines at around 120 characters.
+* Try to wrap lines at around 80 characters.
+If at all possible, use "grunt clean" to do the wrapping for you.
 * This style has a size limit:
+  * We're doing okay for now since the author of Stylish gave us more room to work; I'm not sure what the value is of the current limit.
-  * I'm not sure if it is [64kb](https://github.com/JasonBarnabe/stylish/wiki/Embedding-images-in-styles) (which I think we've already passed), or [100,000 bytes](http://userstyles.org/help/coding).
+  * <del>I'm not sure if it is [64kb](https://github.com/JasonBarnabe/stylish/wiki/Embedding-images-in-styles) (which I think we've already passed), or [100,000 bytes](http://userstyles.org/help/coding)</del>.
-  * So don't add any image URI's to the css; instead add the image into the `/images` directory; then point to using the following url: `http://stylishthemes.github.io/Github-Dark/images/`{my-image.png}.
+  * Still, don't add any image URI's to the css; instead add the image into the `/images` directory; then point to using the following url: `http://stylishthemes.github.io/Github-Dark/images/`{my-image.png}.
   * If possible, reduce any added selectors.
 Remember that Stylish requires an `!important` flag to override default styling, so a selector starting from the body isn't always necessary.
   * Don't add any inline comments.
 If you want to make a comment, add it as a note in the commit.
   * If your css definition already exists within the style, do not add it again!
 Add your selector to the existing definition.